Two female professionals who are happy to work together.

 “The 4 Eyes Principle can be configured on a per data model and field basis.
 This means that for each data model (e.g. entity, contact, project) we can configure which fields need the 4 Eyes Principle.
 It is configurable on a general level, but also for each field, which users can review (which means confirm or decline) change requests in such fields.” – explains our CTO, Christian Kirchhoff.

-4 Eyes Principle is integretable in different ways.
-In Newton, reviewers see all their pending change requests.
+4 Eyes Principle is integrable in different ways.
+In NEWTON, reviewers see all their pending change requests.
 They can see who requested the change, the optional change request reference, but also the current and requested new values, as well as links to the data itself to review the data in the context of all other data.
 The reviewers can either confirm or decline the request.
 After declining or accepting the change, it is displayed in the history of all past changes, making it easier to track all change requests.

 Wind-up

 The 4 Eyes Principle is a core principle for effective governance management that promotes accuracy, accountability, and protection of valuable data.
 By implementing this principle, organizations can strengthen their control mechanisms, detect errors early, prevent fraud, and comply with regulatory requirements.
-Newton can help you to implement that.
+NEWTON can help you to implement that.
 We allow companies to not only manage entities, but also assign roles, enable the 4 Eyes Principle, and have a trial audit.
 All of these are implemented in one place to ensure the efficiency and simplicity of entity management.

 About this article